studio1902/statamic-peak/README.md

 ## Warm all caches
 <span id="warm-all-caches"></span>
-Running `php artisan warm` after your deployments will visit all urls and warm up the static cache.
-This is a custom command and is defined in `routes/console.php`.
+Running `php artisan statamic:peak:warm` after your deployments will visit all urls and warm up the static cache.
+This is a custom command and is defined in `app/console/commands/WarmCommand.php`.

 Triggering `php artisan schedule:run` with a cronjob on a server will daily clear and warm all caches.
 It basically chains all commands defined in the [deployment-script](#deployment-script).
 Edit `app/console/Kernel.php` if you don't want this daily but for example hourly.
 [Read more in the Laravel Docs](https://laravel.com/docs/master/scheduling).